Network bypasses sustain complexity: Results

 \subsection{Bypass consolidation and associated navigability gain}

-To evaluate the impact of potential bypasses on the actual navigability, using Eq.~(\ref{bigL}) we say that for any pair of nodes $i$ and $j$, the SRP between $i$ and $j$ is a consolidated bypass to the shortest path(s) if the effective length of the SRP is smaller than the effective length of the (potentially many) SPs (i.e. $\mathbb{L}_{SRP}(i,j) < \mathbb{L}_{SP}(i,j)$ for all SPs connecting $i$ and $j$).
+To evaluate the impact of potential bypasses on the actual navigability, we use Eq.~(\ref{bigL}) and consider that, for any pair of nodes $i$ and $j$, the SRP between $i$ and $j$ is a consolidated bypass to the shortest path(s) if the effective length of the SRP is smaller than the effective length of the (potentially many) SPs (i.e. $\mathbb{L}_{SRP}(i,j) < \mathbb{L}_{SP}(i,j)$ for all SPs connecting $i$ and $j$).
 Interestingly, this criterion results to be equivalent to check that $\ell_{SRP(i,j)}>\ell_{SP(i,j)}$ (see SI S4 for details).
 Once bypass detection is done, we need to quantify its impact.
 A measure that quantifies the impact of bypasses on the network's navigability is the {\it topological length excess} $\epsilon_{(i,j)}$

 which indicates that, for a particle traveling between two arbitrary nodes $i$ and $j$, choosing the consolidated bypass SRP over the SP, while beneficial according to the (hidden) network geometry, leads to an {\it apparent} excess of $\epsilon_{(i,j)} \%$ from the topological distance travelled via the shortest path.
-It turns out that Eq.\ref{eq:excess} also quantifies the effective distance per link and the resulting gain of using RSP over SP (see SI S4 for a full derivation of these metrics and their interpreration).
+It turns out that Eq.\ref{eq:excess} also quantifies the effective distance per link and the resulting gain of using SRP over SP (see SI S4 for a full derivation of these metrics and their interpretation).
 To extract a global metric for the whole network, we just average $\epsilon_{(i,j)}$ over all pairs of nodes to define the network navigability gain:

+An illustration of these metrics in a toy network is given in SI S5.
+Observe that $\epsilon$ quantifies an improvement of a function (network navigability) as a result of an innovation (consolidation of bypasses) and is therefore a quantitative proxy of structural deepening.\\

+We can now quantify bypass consolidation and its associated navigability gain on relation to both WS and BA mechanisms.
+When we apply this formalism to the evolving SW network we obtain the results illustrated in panel (a) of Fig.~\ref{WS_bypass} (left axis).
+We observe that the navigability gain factor $\epsilon$ exhibits a clear non-monotonic shape as a function of the rewiring probability $p$.
+In fact, our measure detects a {maximum} for $p\approx0.15$ at which, on average, traveling through the SRP is much more favorable than doing so through the SP.
+We call this probability the ``good navigational point'' (GNP) of the network, $p_{\text{GNP}}$.
+It is interesting to observe that $p_{\text{GNP}}$ is a precise location inside the so-called small-world regime, which is independent of the network mean degree $\langle k \rangle$ (anecdotally, this value appears close to the saturating point of spectral spacing in SW networks \cite{brody1, brody2}).\\